fsant0s/arara/docs/installation.md

 ## Environment Configuration

-NEURON requires API keys for the LLM services you'll be using.
+ARARA requires API keys for the LLM services you'll be using.
 Set up your environment variables:

 1. Copy the example environment file:
    ```bash